LevPewPew/broccoli-n-co/README.md

 Follow any watch usage instructions.

-If you see "No tests found related to files changed since last commit", or tests have finished running, you can tap `a` to run all tests.
+If you see "No tests found related to files changed since last commit" message, or tests have finished running, you can tap `a` to run all tests.